 - 1. Ensure scene safety - 2.
 Medical Initial Assessment Protocol or Trauma Initial Assessment Protocol - 3.
 Assess vital signs - 4.
 Move patient to a location to speak with them alone and not be overheard - 5.
 Ask the following questions (when in private location; away from others on scene): - A. Have you been forced to engage in sexual acts for money or favors? - B. Is someone holding your passport or identification documents? - C. Has anyone threatened to hurt you or your family if you leave? - D. Has anyone physically or sexually abused you? - E. Do you have a debt to someone you cannot pay off? - F. Does anyone take all or part of the money you earn? - 6.
 If answer is "yes" to any of the above questions, notify CMED - 7.
 Consider location for PD response (hospital or incident location) - 8.
 Additional treatment as per appropriate protocol - 9.
 When human trafficking is suspected ensure documentation of scene and clinical conditions - 10.
-Report any suspicion of human trafficking to the National Human Trafficking Resource Center: - A. Phone: 888-373-7888 - B. Text: 233733 - 11.
-Report any suspicion of human trafficking to the receiving physician and nursing staff - A. If transporting to CMC: - Page the human trafficking counselor @ pager #5180 upon transfer of the patient
+Report any suspicion of human trafficking to the National Human Trafficking Resource Center:

+A. Phone: 888-373-7888

+B. Text: 233733

+11. Report any suspicion of human trafficking to the receiving physician and nursing staff

-- \ Traffickers are master manipulators who convince their victims they cannot survive without them - Victims are sometimes allowed to roam freely without the traffickers worrying they will say anything to anyone - > This is especially the case when traffickers have threatened to harm the victim or their family if they dare speak up - > Some traffickers carry out violence against victims' families to convince them of their control over their lives - \ Majority of victims tend not to self-identify as victims due to the trauma they've endured - \ Additional resources - > Department of Homeland Security: 866-347-2423 - National Center for Missing & Exploited Children: 800-843-5678 - > Federal Bureau of Investigation: 800-225-5324
+- \ Traffickers are master manipulators who convince their victims they cannot survive without them - Victims are sometimes allowed to roam freely without the traffickers worrying they will say anything to anyone - > This is especially the case when traffickers have threatened to harm the victim or their family if they dare speak up - Some traffickers carry out violence against victims' families to convince them of their control over their lives - \ Majority of victims tend not to self-identify as victims due to the trauma they've endured - \ Additional resources - > Department of Homeland Security: (866) 347-2423 - National Center for Missing & Exploited Children: (800) 843-5678 - Federal Bureau of Investigation: (800) 225-5324

-EMS Back in Service Time (NCCEP Service Metric-1)
+EMS Back in Service Time (Service Metric-1)